miker704/Strife/patches2.md

     - Finalized styles for message formatting and controls.
     - Finalized message wrappper for message skeleton.
     - Finalized message style formating for dm chat room.
+    - Finalized dm messages with new style formating.